Hints and Tips

 - Make the judges' job easy: write in clear, plain English, avoid jargon and use bullet points where appropriate to break up the text

 - Pay attention to grammar and spelling: poorly presented entries lack credibility.
-Don't lose out on being shortlisted over something you could have easily avoided!
+Don't lose out on being shortlisted on something you could have easily avoided!

 - Involve the right people: if your work was a team effort, don’t forget to involve the other team members in developing the entry.
 You've got this far through teamwork so make it count